onserv/overlord/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them (developer prerequisites)

 ```
-Give examples
+1. Install all extensions currently in Visual Code
+2. Set up Docker
+3. Set up GIT
 ```

 ### Installing